HSAFoundation/HSA-Runtime-AMD/README.md

 * Destroying the queue succeeded.
 * Shutting down the runtime succeeded.

+An unsuccessful execution will indicate the step that failed.

 #### Known Issues

 * The HSAIL Linker Service Layer does not resolve inter-module dependencies.
 Modules cannot contain declarations that correspond to definitions in other modules.